manuelernestog/weektodo-web-v2/src/pages/about.md

 ---
 layout: "../layout/PostLayout.astro"
-title: "About Weektodo"
+title: "About WeekToDo"
-description: "Weektodo project is possible thanks to the contribution of this awesome people."
+description: "WeekToDo project is possible thanks to the contribution of this awesome people."
 ---

 ## Author